 - The software can be installed on up to 6 devices and these devices can be a combination of PCs and Macs.

-- You can share your subscription with other people and they each get their own 1TB of OneDrive cloud storage.
+- You can share your subscription with other up to 5 people and they each get their own 1TB of OneDrive cloud storage.

-I personally use Office 365 Home as I have a desktop PC and a laptop which I need Office installed on.
+I personally use Office 365 Home as I have share my subscription with my father.
 My brother and his family also have Office 365 Home and he shares the subscription with his wife and two kids.

 Office Home and Student 2019